Kotlin/KEEP/proposals/context-receivers.md

 One can find legal use cases for `Any` methods on an extension receiver, but we don't know any sensible use cases with context receivers, so their availability is an unwanted side effect for top-level contextual functions.

+# Prototype

+The first prototype of context receivers is available in Kotlin 1.6.20-M1 under the `-Xcontext-receivers` compiler option.
+Note that the implementation is experimental and IDE support is minimal.
+Feel free to report any issues you face in [YouTrack](https://kotl.in/issue).